 The Department name was changed from Exercise and Sport Science to Health and Exercise Science in order to reflect the new health-related emphasis of the department and degree programs.
 The Graduate Program was completely revised based upon the new direction of the department and input from alumni of the program.
 The undergraduate curriculum, with concentrations in health promotion and sports medicine, was revised and reduced to 120 credits.
 Teacher Preparation was discontinued beginning in 2000 because the department no longer had the resources to do an outstanding job in providing three distinct concentrations.

 The dedication of the Human Performance Clinical/Research Laboratory in May 2000 was a highlight of this period.
-This 1.8 million dollar facility housed a million plus dollars worth of state of the art research equipment and infrastructure.
+This $1.8 million facility housed more than $1 million worth of state-of-the-art research equipment and infrastructure.
 The Heart Disease Prevention Program, aimed at early testing for heart disease in both the CSU and surrounding communities, was also established in May 2000.

-Over 3.5 million dollars has been invested in remodeling South College Gym, Moby B- wing, Moby A130 teaching lab, and the Moby C-wing weight room and cardio area during this period.
+Over $3.5 million has been invested in remodeling South College Gym, Moby B- wing, Moby A130 teaching lab, and the Moby C-wing weight room and cardio area during this period.